acloudpotato/acloudpotato/README.md

 A Cloud & DevOps Engineer, Cloud Mentor, Public Speaker & Content Creator( Blog & Training Videos)

 I like to solve real-world use cases & have more than 2 years of experience in helping clients, to optimize and modernize their Cloud infrastructure in hybrid & multi-cloud environments with GCP.
-Skilled in Google Cloud with good knowledge of different DevOps tools like Kubernetes, Jenkins, Ansible, Terraform, etc., with real-world project experience.
+Skilled in Google Cloud with good knowledge of different DevOps tools like Kubernetes, Jenkins, Terraform, etc., with real-world project experience.

 Also, I would like to share my learnings & enjoy mentoring folks in the field of cloud.
 Passionate and keen to learn about new technologies.
 Enjoying my work by combining my passion and my work together, currently exploring Multi-cloud, IoT & Machine Learning domains.